gviau/Shipyard/README.md

 This software uses the Sharpmake open source library.
 See https://github.com/ubisoftinc/Sharpmake for details.
 			Sharpmake is used under the Apache License 2.0.

+This software uses the ImGuizmo open source library.
+See https://github.com/CedricGuillemet/ImGuizmo for details.
+			ImGuizmo is used under the MIT License.